sjanagill/peoplesplace-cafe/README.md

 # Peoples Place Cafe App

-This is the Peoples Place Cafe API
+This is the Peoples Place Cafe API.
+It provides the backend REST APIs for the users to add/remove product types, products, users and update cart.

 ## Requirements